-4. Retrenchment
+11. Retrenchment

-- 4.1.
-The chief executive may approve the retrenchment of public service employees in circumstances where it has been determined, in accordance with the directive relating to employees requiring placement, that it is not appropriate to continue actions to secure a permanent placement for the employee whose position has become redundant. - 4.2.
-In considering the case for retrenchment the chief executive must provide to the employee whose position is redundant the circumstances on which the proposal to retrench are based and an opportunity for the employee to establish that retrenchment is unreasonable in the circumstances.
+- 11.1 The chief executive may approve the retrenchment of public service employees only in exceptional circumstances and in accordance with the directive relating to supporting employees affected by workplace change. - 11.2 Exceptional circumstances are where action to support employment security under the directive relating to supporting employees affected by workplace change has been reasonably exhausted or the employee whose position is redundant is not participating actively in strategies to secure a suitable alternative placement. - 11.3 In considering the case for retrenchment the chief executive must provide to the employee whose position is redundant the circumstances on which the proposal to retrench are based and an opportunity for the employee to establish that retrenchment is unreasonable in the circumstances.
 The employee must be given a minimum of 10 working days to respond.
 If the employee does not establish to the chief executive's satisfaction that retrenchment is unreasonable, the chief executive may proceed with action to retrench the employee.
-The chief executive's reasons for proposing retrenchment, the employee's response and the final decision must be in writing. - 4.3.
-The chief executive must ensure that the relevant income tax provisions are complied with when issuing a severance payment to an employee to ensure the payment qualifies as a genuine redundancy payment for taxation purposes. - 4.4.
-The chief executive must provide a statement of advice to the employee before deciding to make a position redundant that confirms the requirements of this section have been met.
-This statement of advice must be provided to the affected employee before their separation date. - 4.5.
-If applicable, the chief executive must ensure notification is provided to the relevant Australian Government department whose primary function is helping unemployed people find work.
+The chief executive's reasons for proposing retrenchment, the employee's response and the final decision must be in writing.

+- 11.4 The chief executive must ensure that the relevant income tax provisions are complied with when issuing a severance payment to an employee to ensure the payment qualifies as a genuine redundancy payment for taxation purposes. - 11.5 The chief executive must provide a statement of advice to the employee before deciding to make a position redundant that confirms the requirements of this section have been met.
+This statement of advice must be provided to the affected employee before their separation date. - 11.6 If applicable, the chief executive must ensure that sections 90 and 90A of the Industrial Relations Act 1999 are met including consultation with employee organisations and notification is provided to the relevant Australian Government department whose primary function is helping unemployed people find work.

-5. Reporting
+12. Reporting

-- 5.1.
-Each agency must state in its annual report the number of packages paid to employees with respect to early retirement schemes, redundancies and retrenchments in the previous financial year and the total monetary value of these packages, including incentive payments. - 5.2.
-Each agency will establish a register identifying the following information about each employee who accepts an early retirement package, redundancy package or retrenchment package: surname, given names, date of birth, employment status (full-time, part-time), severance date, amount of severance payment received (expressed in weeks), the amount of any incentive payment and the weekly rate of pay. - 5.3.
-Agencies will provide this information to the chief-executive of the department responsible for industrial relations on an annual basis.
+- 12.1 Each agency must state in its annual report the number of packages paid to employees with respect to early retirement schemes, redundancies and retrenchments in the previous financial year and the total monetary value of these packages, including incentive payments. - 12.2 Each agency will establish a register identifying the following information about each employee who accepts an early retirement package, redundancy package or retrenchment package: surname, given names, date of birth, employment status (full-time, part-time), severance date, amount of severance payment received (expressed in weeks), the amount of any incentive payment and the weekly rate of pay. - 12.3 Agencies will provide this information to the chief executive of the department responsible for industrial relations on an annual basis.

-6. Re-engagement
+13. Re-engagement